 SUP ON THE SPREE

-Bet you thought we’d finished with Berlin’s water activities, but there’s no stopping at swimming in the lakes and lidos.
-SUP or paddleboarding on the river Spree is one of the best ways to spend a summer’s afternoon in Berlin.
+Test your balance while you beat the heat with SUP, or stand up paddleboarding, on the river Spree.
+SUP on the river Spree is one of the best ways to spend a summer’s afternoon in Berlin.
 From about €14 each you can rent a SUP board with your friends and paddle between Oberbaum Bridge, the Molecule Man statue, Media Spree and the Treptower Park.
 Is there any better way to see the sites?
 With Stand Up Club Berlin, they’ll provide you with changing facilities, showers and even free sun loungers to dry off (because if you’ve not fallen in, you’ve not done it right) AND access to a pool in the middle of the river.

 OPEN AIR CINEMA